The Joy of the Random Walk

 Painted random walker in ebony and ivory.

-This is the example implemented in p5.js on OpenProcessing.org.
-I added a residual image effect with a half-transparent rectangle.
+This example was implemented in p5.js on OpenProcessing.org.
+I added a residual image effect using a semi-transparent rectangle.

 It will pause on a mouse click.